JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 * <a href="https://www.jpa-buddy.com/documentation/database-connections/">DB connection</a>
 * <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#working-with-remote-db">DB schema cache</a>
 * Source root and package to which the generated entities will be saved
-* Whether indexes and constains need to be migrated by ticking the corresponding checkbox
+* Whether indexes and constraints need to be migrated
+* Whether schema name should be specified in the `@Table` annotation

 Also, from the "Other settings" drop-down list, you can move to the <a href="https://www.jpa-buddy.com/documentation/entity-designer/#settings-1">entity declaration</a> and <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#settings">reverse engineering</a> settings.